ra559/cis106/_labs/lab6.md

 ## Question 1 | Using the * Wildcard

-1. In your home directory, you should have a directory called `lab6`, if you don't have it, make sure to run the curl command in the `READ ME` part of this lab.
-List all the `log` files located in the `lab6` directory.
-Create a directory called `log-files` inside the `lab6`.
+> In your home directory, you should have a directory called `lab6`, if you don't have it, make sure to run the curl command in the `READ ME` part of this lab.<br>
+1. List all the `log` files located in the `lab6` directory.
+2. Create a directory called `log-files` inside the `lab6` directory.
 Move all the log files to the `log-files` directory.
-2. List all the configuration files in the `etc` directory. (*Configuration files have the extension of .conf*)
+3. List all the configuration files in the `etc` directory. (*Configuration files have the extension of .conf*)
-3. Long list all the configuration files in the `etc` directory that start with letter `h` or letter `p` **sorted by file size**.
+4. Long list all the configuration files in the `etc` directory that start with letter `h` or letter `p` **sorted by file size**.
 Modify the ls command with the proper options so that the output looks like this: (*Notice the date*)
 ```
 -rw-r--r-- 1 7.5K 08/19/21 /etc/pnm2ppa.conf
 ```